 How Hydraulic Lubrication Systems Work

 Each rotating equipment component has a flow restriction method to meter-in the correct amount of oil for that lubricated bearing.
 The bearing oil outlets are then combined and returned to the lube oil system.
-Contamination and excess heat is removed while the oil is circulating by using a heat exchanger.
+Contamination and excess heat are removed while the oil is circulating by using a heat exchanger.
 A correctly engineered and fabricated system keeps the rotating equipment operating properly without unscheduled downtime.
-Lube-Power has pre-engineered systems for customers that do not have additional requirements.
+Lube-Power, Inc. has pre-engineered systems for customers that do not have additional requirements.
 We also modify a standard system or start with a custom engineered solution depending upon the customer requirements at no additional cost.
 Our experienced staff routinely reviews customer specifications and we work through simple to complex applications while educating the customer when needed as part of our engineered solutions service.
 This product is very customizable to suit your specific needs.
 Each system typically includes these major components.
-Many additional details, options and features are available for each item but not mentioned here.
-Contact Lube-Power for more information.
+Many additional details, options, and features are available for each item but not mentioned here.
+Contact Lube-Power, Inc. for more information.

 Reservoir: This is also commonly called the tank, sump or vessel.
 It can be separate or integral to a piece of rotating equipment.
 The volume needs to be sufficient for all system functions including shutdown when all fluid is returned.
-We have seen customers with operation difficulties due to competitors who undersize the reservoir.
-Lube-Power correctly sizes the reservoir by considering the lubricated equipment, mounting arrangement, system equipment, de-aeration and particulate settling requirements.
+We have seen customers with operational difficulties due to competitors who undersize the reservoir.
+Lube-Power, Inc. correctly sizes the reservoir by considering the lubricated equipment, mounting arrangement, system equipment, de-aeration, and particulate settling requirements.

 Pump & Driver: A gear or screw pump is normally driven by an electric motor to circulate the required volume of fluid from the oil system to the lubricated equipment and then back to the oil reservoir.